Moderating Live Group Chat with Video Activities

 Once in the meeting, a number of settings and options are integrated into the interface for easy access:

-2. Meeting Chat Window: The meeting chat can be used to communicate in writing with the participants, share prepared content, or communicate with members of the backroom using the backroom tab within the chat window.
+6. Meeting Chat Window: The meeting chat can be used to communicate in writing with the participants, share prepared content, or communicate with members of the backroom using the backroom tab within the chat window.
 The chat window will automatically open on the right side of your screen.
-You can use the arrow icon in the upper right hand corner of the window to pop out the chat in a floating window (the same icon can be used to snap the chat back to the right as well).
+You can use the pushpin icon in the upper right hand corner of the window to pop out the chat in a floating window (the same icon can be used to snap the chat back to the right as well).

 Click here for a more detailed look at posting prepared content.

 If the text-chat area is hidden, the icon will indicate when someone else is typing and when a new unread message has been sent.
+The chat message will also appear on screen as an overlay.

 8. The Participant Menu is where you can see everyone who is in the meeting, as well as their status.
 From here, you can select an individual to reveal a series of interactions with that user (e.g. remove from chat, direct message)